Putin welcomes China’s Xi to Kremlin amid Ukraine fighting

-MOSCOW (AP) — Russian President Vladimir Putin warmly welcomed Chinese leader Xi Jinping to the Kremlin on Monday, a visit that sent a powerful message to Western leaders allied with Ukraine that their efforts to isolate Moscow have fallen short.
+MOSCOW (AP) — Russian President Vladimir Putin warmly welcomed Chinese leader Xi Jinping to the Kremlin on Monday, sending a powerful message to Western leaders that their efforts to isolate Moscow over the fighting in Ukraine have fallen short.

 Xi's trip — his first abroad since his re-election earlier this month — showed off Beijing's new diplomatic swagger and gave a political lift to Putin just days after an international arrest warrant was issued for the Kremlin leader on war crimes charges related to Ukraine.

+The two countries, among the five U.N.
+Security Council's permanent members, also have held joint military drills.
+U.S. officials have picked up indications China is considering supplying Russia with weapons for its fight in Ukraine but have seen no evidence they've actually done so.

-They shook hands before sitting down and making brief statements at the start of their meeting, calling each other “dear friend” and exchanging compliments.
+The leaders smiled and shook hands before sitting down at the start of their meeting, calling each other “dear friend” and exchanging compliments.
 Putin congratulated Xi on his re-election and voiced hope for building even stronger ties.

 “China has made a colossal leap ahead in its development in recent years,” Putin said, adding that “it’s causing genuine interest all around the world, and we even feel a bit envious,” as Xi smiled.